Mortgage Vision Learning Objective

 • Gain awareness to anticipate upcoming developments in the buy-to-let and landlord markets.

-• Understand the current and projected state of the UK economy and its implications for the mortgage sector
+• An understanding of the current and future shape of the wider UK economy

 Learning outcomes